DgFutureLab/satoyama-api/UBUNTUINSTALL.md

 \# alter user satoyama with password 'satoyama';

 We also have to create the databases for the webapp

 $ createdb satoyama_test;

 $ createdb satoyama_dev;

 $ createdb satoyama_prod;

 ## Setup app environment

 Now we install the tools required to make a standalone environment for the app:

 $ sudo apt-get install python-setuptools python-dev
 $ sudo easy_install virtualenv

-You can make a new environment with all the binaries and python executables
+You can make a new environment with all the binaries and python executables:

 $ virtualenv env
 Now change into the new environment:
 $ source env/bin/activate